What Is Cognitive Behavioral Therapy (CBT)?

 East Point Behavioral Health provides specialized mental health care in Massachusetts for adults aged 18 and older.
 While we do not specialize in substance use disorders (SUD), we address co-occurring conditions and can connect you with trusted SUD treatment referrals if needed.
 Our mission is to remove barriers to mental health care by offering immediate intervention and prompt access to treatment.
 Contact us today to start your journey toward mental wellness!

-- Experiencing mental health disorders
+- Experiencing mood disorders

 - Facing life transitions or stressful situations